eguidotti/torchabc/README.md

 #### `metrics`: evaluation metrics

 This method calculates various metrics that quantify the discrepancy between the neural network `outputs` and the corresponding `targets`.
-Unlike `loss`, which is primarily used for training, these metrics are only used for evaluation and they do not need to be differentiable.
+Unlike `loss`, which is primarily used for training, these metrics are only used for evaluation and do not need to be differentiable.

 #### `postprocess`: postprocess

-This method transforms the outputs of the neural network to generate the final predictions.
+This method transforms the neural network outputs to generate the final predictions.

 ## Usage